mwindholtz/ddd_ex_tickets/docs/introduction.md

 ### Communication Techniques: sharing and understanding what is imporantant.
 DDD has various techniques to help Domain Experts and Technical team communicate and collaborate in building the Model.
 This include:  **Event Storming**, and **WhirlPooling**, among others.
 Ongoing Communication between domain experts and the technical team is the key to DDD.
-DDD is a continuous refinment of the model of the system shared between tech and domain experts.
+DDD is a continuous refinement of the model of the system shared between tech and domain experts.
 When a new concept is found, it is defined and named, and becomes part of the code.
 The code must change to reflect the unfolding understanding of the concepts in the problem.
-Modeling is iterative and ongoing as new understaning is developed by the whole team.
+Modeling is iterative and ongoing as new understanding is developed by the whole team.

 ### Stratigic Patterns
 These patterns help organize large scale parts of a complicated domain.